NeginHeidarifard/eulerian-video-magnification/README.md

 Email: negin.heidarifard@universite-paris-saclay.fr

 This project was developed as part of the Computer Vision coursework at Université Paris-Saclay, demonstrating practical application of motion amplification techniques in real-world video data.

+## License

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute it with proper attribution.

+See the [`LICENSE`](./LICENSE) file for more details.